Gwendoline Davies: Later life

 Neither of the sisters married.
 Gwen died in Oxford.
 Her ashes were buried at her birthplace of Llandinam, as were her sister's after her death in 1963.

 Art legacy

 In 1953 and 1961, the Davies sisters' collection of 260 works was bequeathed to the National Museum of Wales, forming the nucleus in the mid-20th century of its international art collection and greatly expanding its range.
 It has been called "one of the great British art collections of the 20th century."
-Among these were seven oil paintings that had been bought as Turners (including The Beacon Light).
-Three of these were subsequently judged to be fake and withdrawn from display.
-These works were re-examined by the BBC TV programme, Fake or Fortune where they were reinstated as genuine Turners.
-All seven paintings will now be exhibited together.

 In 1967, the Davies Memorial Gallery was purpose-built in Newtown, Powys with a legacy left by the Davies sisters.
 In January 2003, after major refurbishment, the Gallery re-opened as Oriel Davies Gallery in recognition of the sisters.